brown bread trifle

 - Take about 8 to 9 slices of brown bread.
 Process it in the food processor to get crumbs.

 - Add the sugar, vanilla extract,nuts and drinking chocolate to the bread crumbs and mix well.
 Divide the mixture into half.

-- Chop fresh fruit of your choice.
-You can use any single fruit of mixed fruit.
+- Chop fresh fruits of your choice.
+You can use any single fruit or mixed fruits.

-- Top each bread layer with the chopped fruit.
+- Top the bread crumb layer with the chopped fruit.